I spent 28 years as a reporter and foreign correspondent for the Chicago Tribune. It was a great career—one that I’m proud of.

 I won my share of major journalism awards and was nominated a couple of times for a Pulitzer Prize.

-But prizes or for that matter, money, were not the reasons I became a journalist.
+But prizes or, for that matter, money was not the reason I became a journalist.

 I considered journalism a calling.
 Okay, not a calling like a priest, a teacher, or an artist.
-But when I studied journalism at the William Allen White School of Journalism at the University of Kansas I felt a deep alignment between myself and the important work a journalist does.
+But when I studied journalism at the William Allen White School of Journalism at the University of Kansas, I felt a deep alignment between myself and a journalist’s important work.

 Journalism and a free press are critical to maintaining our republic by providing accurate and unbiased news so citizens can make informed decisions about their lives, their government, and their families.

 Sadly, I don’t think that is the case today.
 Journalism today seems more intent on providing propaganda than impartial news.

 That is not just me talking.
 A Gallup and Knight Foundation report published two years ago entitled: American Views 2020: Trust, Media, and Democracy showed a widening gulf between American aspirations for and assessments of the news media.